valkey-io/valkey-doc/commands/cluster-setslot.md

 ## CLUSTER SETSLOT `<slot>` STABLE

 This subcommand just clears migrating / importing state from the slot.
-It is mainly used to fix a cluster stuck in a wrong state by `redis-cli --cluster fix`.
+It is mainly used to fix a cluster stuck in a wrong state by `valkey-cli --cluster fix`.
 Normally the two states are cleared automatically at the end of the migration using the `SETSLOT ...
 NODE ...` subcommand as explained in the next section.